Barry Soper: It's costing us $36m to conclude that mines are unpredictable

 It's costing us $36 million to arrive at the conclusion that mines are unpredictable and that Pike River was one stinking workplace that should never have seen human beings being sent deep into that dark tunnel day after day.

-The Minister with the unenviable job of relaying the news to the families that it's not safe to go in at the moment is Andrew Little.
+The Government minister with the unenviable job of relaying the news to the families that it's not safe to go in at the moment is Andrew Little.

 He'll be with Jacinda Ardern on the coast today to console the families, and he more than most will be full of consolation because in 2010 he was the national secretary of the union the miners belonged to.